 TYPOLOGY OF THE TECHNOLOGY

-THE COLOR INSIDE THE STONE
+COLOR INSIDE THE STONE

 FIG. 6 TWO-FACED ZOOANTROPOMORPHIC SCULPTURE OF RODI GARGANICO

-It is a "TECHNICAL" PHOTOGRAPHY, as the previous photography (Fig. 5).
-The iron screw is a support in order to hold the sculpture.
-The iron screw in tip coincides with the lower part of the eye, constituted from a second skin on the nodule; the photo makes to understand that, in the sculpture, the eye is in oblique position.
+View from above (side A and side B).
+It is a "TECHNICAL" PHOTOGRAPHY like that previous one (Fig. 5).
+The iron screw is a support in order to hold the sculpture in position.
+In tip it coincides with the lower part of the eye, constituted by a second peel on the nodule; the photo allows to understand that in the sculpture the eye is in oblique position.

 COMPOSITION AND SHAPE